-Limb lengthening surgery is a life-changing procedure that offers new opportunities for those struggling with limb discrepancies or short stature.
-While the surgery itself is essential, proper nutrition plays a significant role in the healing process and a successful recovery.
+Limb lengthening is a life-changing procedure that offers new opportunities for those struggling with limb discrepancies or short stature.
+After surgery, proper nutrition plays a significant role in the healing process and a successful recovery.
 This article will discuss the importance of nutrition in bone healing, highlight key nutrients and supplements for optimal recovery, and provide additional tips to support bone health during leg lengthening surgery recovery.

 Importance of Nutrition in Bone Healing